WhoCanFixMyCar takes a closer look at what could be causing your car to make a whistling noise while driving

-A vacuum leak will make your car run less efficiently and will only get worse with time, so although the repair might not seem urgent, it’s best to get it done sooner rather than later to avoid further damage.
+A vacuum leak will make your car run less efficiently and will only get worse with time, so although the repair might not seem urgent, it’s best to get it done sooner rather than later to avoid further damage and greater expense.

 If the whistling is coming from your windows and gets worse when you accelerate, this is probably due to worn out window seals.
 Constant exposure to heat and cold can speed up the deterioration of the sealant.
 Fortunately, it’s cheap and quick to replace it yourself.

 My car makes a whistling noise after the engine is turned off

 Faulty radiator pressure cap

 A lot of drivers aren’t aware that the radiator pressure cap can actually make a whistling noise if it is damaged or comes loose.
 This part of your car serves an important purpose in removing excess heat from the coolant.

 Take your car to a garage to get the problem fixed so your coolant system can continue to function properly.